Baby Check List What do I need to buy for my newborn?

 Prams are suitable from birth and give your baby a lot of space to sit and lie comfortably.
 Unlike pushchairs, prams take up a lot of space and are hard to use on public transport.

-A travel system is typically a set consisting of a chassis (also called frame) with a buggy seat unit and carrycot, as in Silver Cross' travel systems.
+A travel system is typically a set consisting of a chassis (also called frame) with a buggy seat unit and carrycot, as in Egg Luxury Bundles.
 Thus a travel system can be switched between a pushchair and a pram.

 The benefit of buying a travel system is that you can easily adjust it to your needs.
-Depending on the manufacturer, some travel systems, like Venicci's, include a car seat and all the necessary accessories, like raincover, bag and footmuff.
+Depending on the manufacturer, some travel systems, like Venicci's travel system include a car seat and all the necessary accessories, like raincover, bag and footmuff.

 Other brands, such as BabyStyle Oyster, give you the option to buy separately each of their products, but you will usually find them sold in bundles.
+Check here for our Oyster 3 Bundles.
 Lastly, in most branded pram chassis there is the option to add a second carrycot or seat unit or car seat using adaptors.
 This option will suit you best if you are thinking of having a second child in the near future.

 Baby Carrier (Sling)